Moonbase59/autocue/README.md

 So if `autocue` sees this annotation (or tag in a file), it will automatically _disable_ "blankskip" for this track.

-Note this setting is superceded by `liq_blankskip`, the "ultimate blankskip switch".
+Note this setting is superceded by `liq_blankskip`, the "ultimate blankskip control".
 So if _both_ are there, the setting from `liq_blankskip` will "win".

 #### <a name="sam-broadcaster-smart-categories"></a>SAM Broadcaster Smart Categories <a href="#toc" class="goToc">⇧</a>